ThinkDataEd/curriculum/docs/unit3/section1.md

 ##<p style="background: black; color: white; text-align: center;">**Learning Objectives**</p>
 <ins>*Statistical/Mathematical:*</ins>

+S-IC B-5: Use data from a randomized experiment to compare two treatments; use simulations to decide if differences between parameters are significant.

 S-IC 1: Understand statistics as a process for making inferences about population parameters based on a random sample from that population.